Central Texas Turnpike System, Texas, USA

 The project included 30 million cubic yards of earth, 1.7 million tonnes of asphalt paving and 2.7 million tonnes of concrete.
 In addition, there are 119 bridges comprising 350,000ft² of steel and 5 million square feet of concrete.

-Segments 5 and 6 of SH 130 will comprise of 40-mile section and is due to commence construction in 2009, with completion expected in 2015.
+Segments 5 and 6 of SH 130 comprise of a 40-mile section.
+Construction started in April 2009, and completed in October 2012.
 Segment 5 bypasses the city of Lockhart running parallel to US 183 and Segment 6 runs from US 183 to Interstate 10, passing the City of Lockhart to the west.
-Construction is expected 2012.

 Over 1,100 workers are employed on SH 130, including design engineers, environmental specialists, surveyors, construction teams and admin support.